 Open to Harvard Ph.D. students across the social sciences

 The Multidisciplinary Program in Inequality & Social Policy aims to select 8-10 Inequality and Wealth Concentration Scholars and two Malcolm Hewitt Wiener Scholars in Poverty and Justice.
-Of the Inequality and Wealth Concentration fellowships, 4-5 will be designated for Harvard Ph.D. students whose research interests specifically focus on questions pertaining to top-end inequality or wealth concentration: their causes, consequences, or policies to address these developments.
+Of the Inequality and Wealth Concentration fellowships, half are designated for Harvard Ph.D. students whose research interests specifically focus on questions pertaining to top-end inequality or wealth concentration: their causes, consequences, or policies to address these developments.
 (The remaining Inequality and Wealth Concentration fellowships are open with respect to substantive focus and may reflect any of the Inequality & Social Policy themes).

 The Inequality and Wealth Concentration Scholars

 The Malcolm Hewitt Wiener Scholars in Poverty & Justice

 Through their participation in the program, those named as Inequality and Wealth Concentration Scholars or Malcolm Hewitt Wiener Scholars in Poverty and Justice will generally receive: